frenzymilk/access_management_policy_roughDraft/README.md

 The organization shall ensure information security is part of the overall risk management strategy.

 #### Access Control
-The following policies are associated with the control of access to systems and data
+The following policies are associated with the control of access to systems and data.

 User access
-- Any access granted to our organization systems, applications, and data shall require appropriate approval.
+- Any access granted to XYZ systems, applications, and data shall require appropriate approval.
-- All access to systems, applications and data shall be documented and reviewed for validityon management approved frequency.
+- All access to systems, applications and data shall be documented and reviewed for validation at management approved frequency.
-- Account access to systems, applications and data shall be removed when no longer required, or as discovered during review.
+- Account access to systems, applications and data shall be removed as soon as they are no longer required, or as discovered during review.
 - User account types shall be appropriate for the user access required, i.e. general user, privilege user, non-staff (third party), guest, and emergency user.

 Authentication
-- All access to organizational systems, applications, and data that is accessible via the Internet (i.e., internet-facing systems) shall reaquired multi-factor authentication
+- All access to organizational systems, applications, and data that is accessible via the Internet (i.e., internet-facing systems) shall require multi-factor authentication
 - All mobile devices (i.e., tablets, mobile phones) shall have an authentication mechanism to unlock and access the device.
 - Shared user accounts shall be explicitely approved for use by management on a case by case basis.